bkainz/ShaderLabWeb/README.md

 [1]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import
 [2]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export

-In general, all components are organized in a way that a component only imports components that are placed directly in their folder.
+In general, all components are organized in a way that they only imports components that are placed directly in their folder.
 The exception are a few general-purpose top-level components like `Tabs` or `Initializer` which might be included by a component at any level.
 All used instances of these components are then compiled by the code in the `src/_renderer` folder to the html output.